Food Allergy Testing

 Since allergy testing is a valuable tool but not always 100% accurate.
 You can work with your doctor on which foods can slowly be reintroduced into your “ok food list” and how often this food can be eaten.
 For example: your child may show a low food allergy to broccoli or chicken.
 To test the food allergy, the doctor may suggest a complete avoidance of these foods for at least six weeks.
 Then following the six weeks the doctor will suggest a small serving of the food once a week and to watch for behaviors or medical issues (such as rashes or constipation.)
 Often foods that demonstrate a lesser food allergy than others can be slowly reintroduced back into the diet on a rotation basis.
 (See the Rotation diet paper in this section for more information.)

 Be prepared to eliminate all foods that come up with as a positive food allergy for a period of time.
 Your doctor will guide you on which ones to avoid.
 The most common food allergies for the entire human race include:

 - Tree nuts (such as almonds, cashews, walnuts)

 - Shellfish (such as crab, lobster, shrimp)

 Food allergies and intolerances can change over time.
-Doctors recommend repeating allergy tests every two years.
+Doctors recommend repeating allergy testing every 2 years.